ZerowaveTech/IBC-Gang/haqq/README.md

 # haqq
 Instructions for installing a node in the network haqq_54211-2.
-This instruction is relevant only if you submitted gentx at the right time ().
+This instruction is relevant only if you submitted gentx at the right time.

 ## Preparing the server